 Humanitarian Worker.
 Have you ever spent a summer in Guatemala or Lagos?
 Have you volunteered abroad?
 You might want to describe a time abroad in which you helped bring vaccines, food, potable water, or something else to an at needs communities.
 From that time abroad, you can talk about how your work in Guatemala helping Maya children learn English as a third language revealed to you how linguistic interaction in the 21st century has a long way to go.
 Inspired by apps like Duo Lingo, you want to make the next generation of translation software for communities that are beginning to participate in the global marketplace.

 Each of these questions and examples illustrates the connections you should make between your volunteer experience and the world at large.
 In other words, even if you just help your friend get to school on time by picking them up, talk about why it takes a village to get something done.
-And show how your involvement in the community is fundamental to your academic interests at MIT through examples that creatively outline possibilities for your career.
+And show how your involvement in the community is fundamental to your academic interests at UPenn, through examples that creatively outline possibilities for your career.

 Want to carve a path to Harvard or Oxford?

 10 Reasons Why Having a Mentor Can help You Reach Your Dream University